A lower bound of the crossing number of composite knots: Handle structure and normal surfaces

-There are $3$ classes, called the {\it flat} disks, the {\it curved} disks, and the {\it twisted} disks.
-Also, there is a {\it band sum} operation on certain pairs of the disks.
-It gives infinitely many subclasses.
-The $D^2$ consists of small horizontal and vertical pieces, and $\partial D^2$ consists of the polygonal arcs coming from normal disks in previous cases.
+There are three classes, called the {\it flat disks}, {\it curved disks}, and {\it twisted disks}.
+On certain pairs of these disks, there is also a {\it band sum} operation, which can produce infinitely many subclasses of these disks.
+The disks consist of horizontal disks and vertical disks, and their boundaries consist of the polygonal arcs which come from those flat disks and curved disks defined in Cases 1 and 2.

-The $D^2$ is flat if it is horizontal.
-By considering $D^2\cap S_D$, we can see that there are essentially $3$ subclasses, as shown in Figure~\ref{fig:surF}.
-According to their intersections with $[-1,1]\times\{v\}$, we denote them by $F_0$, $F_+$, and $F_-$, respectively.